gyulamad/Screen/README.md

 ```

 ## `Screen::Elem::Top/Left/Width/Height/Text`
-The size and text of an elemenet.
+The size and text of an element.

 Example:
 ```